Gay, Langley take early lead at Pebble Beach Pro-Am

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SAN FRANCISCO, California: Brian Gay and Scott Langley shared the lead after the opening round of the AT&T Pebble Beach Pro-Am US PGA Tour event here on Thursday.
+SAN FRANCISCO: Brian Gay and Scott Langley shared the lead after the opening round of the AT&T Pebble Beach Pro-Am US PGA Tour event in California on Thursday.

 Gay, a 47-year-old journeyman whose most recent of four victories on the PGA Tour came in 2013, fired a seven-under-par 64 on the Monterey Peninsula Country Club course to move to to the top of the leaderboard.